 Read one or many of the dozens of publications available to inform you of the shape of the law in your home state.

 New England has been fertile territory for increasing the civil rights of LGBT and HIV+ people, yielding successes in every area of importance to our communities.
-We now have marriage in Massachusetts, Vermont, Connecticut, and New Hampshire.
-In all six New England states two adults are able to jointly become legal parents, and case decisions or laws exist recognizing non-biological parents as de facto parents.
+We now have marriage equality in all six New England states.
+And in all six New England states two adults are able to jointly become legal parents, and case decisions or laws exist recognizing non-biological parents as de facto parents.

 All six states also have laws protecting people from discrimination in employment, housing and public accommodations, as well as from hate crimes, on the basis of sexual orientation and HIV status.
-Rhode Island, Maine and Vermont provide explicit anti-discrimination protection for transgender people, while in the other three New England states transgender anti-discrimination protections have been achieved by arguments based on sex or disability.
-Hate crimes laws in Connecticut and Vermont provide protection for transgender people.
-Public school students across the region have the right to form GSAs, and have some protections against sexual orientation discrimination and harassment.
+Connecticut, Maine, Massachusetts, Rhode Island, and Vermont provide explicit anti-discrimination protections for transgender people.
+Although the Massachusetts public accommodations anti-discrimination law and all of New Hampshire’s anti-discrimination laws do not list “gender identity” as a protected characteristic, protections for transgender people have been achieved in some cases by using other characteristics like sex, sexual orientation or disability.
+Connecticut, Massachusetts, Rhode Island and Vermont have hate crimes laws that include protections for transgender people.
+Public school students across the region have strong anti-bullying protections and the right to form GSAs.

 These incredible gains have been possible because GLAD has been there to speak on behalf of the community in your name.
 We have grown and thrived and made enormous progress in advancing the rights and protections of the LGBT community and people living with HIV and AIDS.
 And GLAD is – when all is said and done – nothing more and nothing less than the handiwork of a community of dedicated individuals – board, donors, staff, volunteers and allies – with a vision of equality and justice.